Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Abstract

 \section{Abstract}

-We study the generalization of split and intersection cuts from Mixed Integer Linear Programming to the realm of Mixed Integer Nonlinear Programming.
-Constructing such cuts requires calculating the convex hull of the difference of two convex sets with specific geometric structures.
-We introduce two techniques to give precise characterizations of such convex hulls and use them to construct split and intersection cuts for several classes of sets.
-In particular, we give simple formulas for split cuts for essentially all convex sets described by a single quadratic inequality and for more general intersection cuts for a wide variety of convex quadratic sets.
+We study the generalization of split, k-branch split, and intersection cuts from Mixed Integer Linear Programming to the realm of Mixed Integer Nonlinear Programming.
+Constructing such cuts requires calculating the convex hull of the difference between a convex set and an open set with a simple geometric structure.
+We introduce two techniques to give precise characterizations of such convex hulls and use them to construct split, k-branch split, and intersection cuts for several classes of non-polyhedral sets.
+In particular, we give simple formulas for split cuts for essentially all convex sets described by a single quadratic inequality.
+We also give simple formulas for k-branch split cuts and some general intersection cuts for a wide variety of convex quadratic sets.

-\section{Introduction.}
+\section{Introduction}